autonity/docs.autonity.org/concepts/ofd/index.md

 #### Inactivity score

 The average offline percentage of a committee member for an epoch is computed as an _inactivity score_.
-The offline percentage is measured as the % of blocks in an epoch that the validator has failed to participate in consensus for.
+The offline percentage is measured as the % of blocks in an epoch that the validator has failed to timely participate in consensus for.

 The _inactivity scores_ for the current and past epoch are aggregated to computes an _aggregated inactivity score_.
 Penalties are applied only if a committee member's _aggregated inactivity score_ breaks the _inactivity threshold_ during an epoch.
 Penalties are then computed according based on the validator's historical _omission fault_ history and a _probation period_.
 Historical _omission faults_ are maintained by an _offence_ counter, incrementing by `1` for each _omission fault_.
 The validator's _aggregated inactivity score_, _offence_ count, and _probation_ are used as weighting factors when computing omission penalties.